 - Pacific Business News’ Forty Under 40 (2015)

 - Warren E. Burger Prize (2005) Chenise was the recipient of this national award from the American Inns of Court, which seeks to promote scholarship in the areas of legal excellence, civility, ethics, and professionalism, for her article Bushido in the Courtroom: A Case for Virtue-Oriented Lawyering, 57 S.C.
 L. Rev. 357 (2005), which was published in the South Carolina Law Review.
 The article applies ancient Japanese samurai virtues of bushido (Politeness, Honor, Humility, Integrity, and Courage) to the modern-day practice of law.
 Chenise had the privilege of being presented this award by then United States Supreme Court Justice Sandra Day O’Connor in Washington D.C.

 Chenise is a member of the Hawaii State Bar Association and the American Bar Association.
 Chenise has served as Chair of the Real Property and Financial Services Section of the Hawaii State Bar Association and was actively involved on its Board of Directors.
-She is a member of the National Retail Tenants Association and the Chamber of Commerce Hawaii.
+She is a member of the Chamber of Commerce Hawaii.
 Chenise is a member of the Alternative Dispute Resolution Section of the Hawaii State Bar Association and the Association of Conflict Resolution, Hawaii Chapter.
 She is also a 2012 Fellow of the Hawaii State Bar Association’s Leadership Institute Program and serves as an ongoing speaker and member of its Advisory Council.

 Pro Bono and Community Affiliations